eliskevington/whatthef-/_posts/2020-10-10-a-comprehensive-ranking-of-the-coolest-fonts-microsoft-word-has-to-offer.md

 ---
 layout: post
-title: A Comprehensive Ranking of the Coolest Fonts Microsoft Word has to Offer
+title: A Comprehensive Ranking of the Coolest Fonts
 date: 2020-10-10T15:43:31.240Z
 header_feature_image: ../uploads/alice-donovan-rouse-yu68fuqdvoi-unsplash.jpg
 caption: Based solely off vibes
 comments: true
 ---
+Microsoft Office is home base for writers, and in terms of typography they have plenty of choice.
+But have you ever wondered which one is the coolest?
+Well lucjy for you, I've ranked them!

 ![](../uploads/biome.png)

 Coming in at the bottom spot on today's list is Biome.
 Now I wouldn't have previosusly considered putting Biome on this list until I saw that M. It hands down beats any other space-y computer-y typography.
 Never doing too much, but still doing enough.
 A full 6.5/10 from me.